ArwaAlzahrani/IoT-tasks/README.md

 # IoT tasks
-This file contains the tasks that I did in Iot track for my Cooperative Training at Smart Methods.
+This file contains the tasks that I did in my main track IoT for my Cooperative Training at Smart Methods.